-During a 4-week program, patients with complex care needs and family caregivers receive specific tools and work with a "Transitions Coach," to learn self-management skills that will ensure their needs are met during the transition from hospital to home.
+During a 4-week program, patients with complex care needs and family caregivers work with a "Transitions Coach," whose primary role is to transfer self-management skills that will ensure their needs are met during the transition from hospital or skilled nursing facility to home.
+The focus on coaching to achieve skill transfer is what distinguishes this model from traditional case management.
 This is a low-cost, low-intensity intervention comprised of a home visit and three phone calls.